How To Spot A Superstar Salesperson: Why You Can’t, and Why It Doesn’t Matter

 Spot A Superstar Salesperson!
 The chance you’ll eventually spot a superstar salesperson is much greater if they’re an unknown.
 Someone with a lot of proven sales experience is already being successful somewhere else.
 Think about it, what are the chances that a superstar sales rep is going to quit their super-successful and cushy sales gig to come work your commission-only position selling solar panels?

 My old insurance industry boss would have literally hired anyone.
 And why not?
 He had the right process in place to make it happen.
-He didn’t need to try and spot a superstar salesperson, he created his own.
+He didn’t need to try and spot a superstar salesperson, he created his own commission only employees.

 He created a success way of taking calls and improving his show rate .
 He had group hiring figured out, which saved him countless of hours per week.
 And he made sure we had regularly scheduled trainings each week to ensure our success.

-Instead of focusing on prior sales ability or industry experience, keep honing and testing your sales hiring process.
-If you put the time and energy into that now, you’ll save yourself a ton of time as well as hundreds of thousands of dollars down the road.
-Stop trying to spot a superstar salesperson, and work on your process.
+Instead of focusing on prior sales ability or industry experience, keep learning how to hire a sales rep. If you put the time and energy into that now, you’ll save yourself a ton of time as well as hundreds of thousands of dollars down the road.
+Stop trying to spot a superstar commission only employee, and work on your process.

 If you enjoyed this post, please share on social media.
-If you’re looking to hire, please check out our speedy hiring service at timetohire.com.
+If you’re looking to hire a sales rep, please check out our speedy hiring service at timetohire.com.